gorbenkoalex/bills/README.md

-# Receipt parsing demo (React + Tailwind)
+# Receipt parsing demo (React + Tailwind + onnxruntime-web)

-Browser-first receipt parsing that mixes a rule-based parser with an optional ONNX line classifier.
-In this configuration the classifier is intentionally disabled and the parser always returns the same demo receipt so you can focus on the UI flow and training sample collection.
-Users can upload receipts (JPG/PNG/HEIC/PDF) or paste OCR text, review the parsed result, edit any field, and submit corrected samples to a lightweight backend.
-Python scripts convert the collected samples into an updated ONNX model for the browser when you decide to enable it.
+Browser-first receipt parsing with a real ONNX classifier, dual-model (live/local) switching, editable fields, and a JSONL training pipeline to keep improving the model from user feedback.
+Users can upload receipts (JPG/PNG/HEIC/PDF) or paste OCR text, review the parsed result, fix mistakes, and save the full parsing context to the backend for future training.

 ## Project layout
 - `frontend/` – React + TypeScript app (Vite) styled with TailwindCSS.
   - `src/components/` – `FileUpload`, `Summary`, `ItemsTable` UI pieces.
-  - `src/services/` – `ocrStub`, `parser`, `aiModel`, `api`, `lineFeatures` logic.
+  - `src/services/` – raw input extraction (`rawInput.ts`), ONNX inference (`aiModel.ts`), hybrid parsing (`parser.ts`), API client, and shared `lineFeatures`.
-  - `public/models/` – place `line_classifier.onnx` for the browser (output of training script) if you re-enable the model.
+  - `public/models/` – expected location for `receipt_parser_live.onnx` and `receipt_parser_local.onnx` used by `onnxruntime-web` (models are **not** committed; generate or download them before running).
 - `server/` – Express server that stores each training example in `server/data/samples.jsonl` (one JSON object per line) and can serve the built frontend.
 - `training/` – Python utilities to prepare the dataset and train/export the line classifier to ONNX.